 Senior Citizens Go Missing Every Day

 Taking care of aging parents is a sacred Chinese virtue.
-But due to decades of economic boom, the young generations have been engrossed in making a career in big cities and taking good care of their aging parents is not a priority anymore.
+But due to decades of economic boom, the young generations have been engrossed in making a career in big cities and taking good care of their elderly people is not a priority anymore.

 Now, these elderly people are often neglected and end up missing at the end of the day.